danielmarri/Sensitivity_Analysis_and_Optimization_of_Circadian_Clock_Modeling_Parameters/README.md

 # Run the Simulation

 The  Mammalian Circadian Clock Systems of Ordinary Differential Equation Model is found in the folder:
 AMIGO/AMIGO2_R2019b/Model_Simulation_and_Analysis/Model_Simulation/

+run the run_My_Clock_model.m file to see the output dynamics of the system.
+The run_My_Clock_model.m calls the My_Clock_model.m file wich contains the code for the systems of equations for the model

 The Sensitivity Analysis code for the Mammalian Circadian Clock Systems of Ordinary Differential Equation Model is found in the folder:
 AMIGO/AMIGO2_R2019b/Model_Simulation_and_Analysis/Local_and_Global_Sensitivity_Analysis/

+To get the outputs for the sensitivity analysis of the model parameters, run the run_.m file for either the local or global sensitivity analysis.

+# Results of the simulations

+The results of the simulation can be found in the folder ./Sensitivity_Analysis_and_Optimization_of_Circadian_Clock_Modeling_Parameters/AMIGO/AMIGO2_R2019b/Results/circadian-tutorial/'

+1. The SObs_circadian_run1/ folder contains the results output for the Mammalian Circadian Clock Systems of Ordinary Differential Equation Model

+2. The LRank_circadian_run1/ folder contains the outputs of the Local Sensitivity analysis of the model parameters

+3. The GRank_circadian_run1/ folder contains the outputs of the Global Sensitivity analysis of the model parameters